Google Ad Grants Management

 The Google Ad Grant is $10,000 a month of in-kind advertising spend that Google funds nonprofits to allocate to their search campaigns on the global search engine.
-We encourage nonprofits to utilize the Ad Grant as a way to increase their visibility online and lead users to key landing pages!
+As a trusted Google Ad Grant Partner, we help nonprofits utilize the Ad Grant as a way to increase their visibility online and lead users to key landing pages!

 How Google Ad Grants Help Your Nonprofit

 The Google Ad Grant is provided at absolutely no cost to you.
 That’s $120,000 per year that your nonprofit can utilize for free.